Learn about Food Additives

 The Dietary Guidelines for Americans (America's basic nutrition policy), American Heart Association, and other health authorities recommend that people consume no more than about 3 to 8 percent of calories in the form of refined sugars.
 That's far less than the current average of 15 percent of calories.
 The bottom line: the fewer added sugars—fructose, sucrose, or HFCS—one consumes the better (though, again, small amounts are safe).

-HSH, like sorbitol, is slightly sweet and poorly absorbed by the body.
-Like sorbitol, and other sugar alcohols, eating significant amounts of HSH may cause intestinal gas and diarrhea.
+HSH, like sorbitol and other sugar alcohols, is slightly sweet and poorly absorbed by the body.
+As with most sugar alcohols, eating significant amounts of HSH may cause intestinal gas and diarrhea.
+It has more calories than most other sugar alcohols−three calories per gram, compared to about 4 for sugar and about 2 for most other sugar alcohols.

 Flavor enhancer: Instant soups, frankfurters, sauce mixes, beef stew.